modmore/docs/en/02_ContentBlocks/v1.x/05_Input_Types/Images.md

 ## Related Settings

-See the [System Setting](../System_Settings) documentation for a description of the available settings.
+See the [Configuration](../Configuration) documentation for a description of the available settings.

 - `contentblocks.base_url_mode`
 - `contentblocks.image.hash_name`